Integratingfactor/n8n-workflow-cli/README.md

 ```

 **Options:**
-- `--remote` - List workflows from n8n instead of local files
+- `--remote` - List workflows from n8n instance (also) along with local files

 **Examples:**
 ```bash